Large deviations for the current and tagged particle in 1D nearest-neighbor symmetric simple exclusion: Proof of Theorem Proof of Theorem 1.5

 \subsection{Tagged particle and current relations}

-For $x\in \Z$ and $t\geq 0$, define $J_{x,x+1}(t)$ as the integrated current up to time $t$ across the bond $(x,x+1)$, that is the number of particles which crossed from $x$ to $x+1$ up to time $t$ minus the number of particles which moved from $x+1$ to $x$ in time $t$.
-It is well known (cf. Liggett \cite{Liggett}, DeMasi-Ferrari \cite{DeMF}) that, for integers $r>0$, Similarly, for $r<0$, and
+For $x\in\Z$ and $t\geq0$, define $J_{x,x+1}(t)$ as the integrated current up to time $t$ across the bond $(x,x+1)$, that is, the number of particles which crossed from $x$ to $x+1$ up to time $t$ minus the number of particles which moved from $x+1$ to $x$ in time $t$.
+It is well known (cf. Liggett~\cite{Liggett}, DeMasi and Ferrari \cite{DeMF}) that for integers $r>0$,